doitsuui/doitsuui/README.md

 ***#imlazytodesignthisagain***\
-im really scared of people and very shy do not think i am ignoring u guys
+im really scared of people and very shy do not think i am ignoring u guys\
+i actually love being interacted with since i am a very lonely person

 i update this readme alot